soak

 preparation

-2. Next morning, drain and refresh with 2 cups water – adding more when needed, then using a hand immersion blender/food processor, blend until thick and barely pourable.
-You want the mixture quite thick.
+- Next morning, drain and refresh with 2 cups water, adding more when needed.
+Then, using a hand immersion blender or food processor, blend until thick and barely pourable.
+You want the mixture to be quite thick.

-3. To ferment, add ½ teaspoon salt and leave covered to sit for at least 8 – 12 hours, depending on where you live and which season.
-This gives the mixture a chance to ferment and develop lots of wholesome B vitamins.
-Once it has risen substantially, it is fermented and a little bubbly, it is ready to cook.
+- Add ½ teaspoon salt and leave covered to sit for at least 8 – 12 hours, depending on where you live and which season.
+This allows the mixture to ferment and develop many wholesome B vitamins.
+Once it has risen substantially, it is fermented and a little bubbly, ready to cook.

-4. Prepare the voggarane, in a small pan, heat ghee, add the cumin seeds and asafoetida, when the seeds have browned a little, remove from heat and add to the fermented mixture, along with the coriander and turmeric – mix well.
+- Heat ghee in a small pan.
+Add the cumin seeds and asafoetida.
+When the seeds have browned a little, remove them from heat and add them to the fermented mixture, along with the coriander and turmeric—mix well.

-5. To cook, heat a non-stick skillet over medium heat.
+- Heat a non-stick skillet over medium heat.
 Make sure the pan is hot.
-Drizzle with a little ghee and place ¼ cup batter onto the skillet, then flatten out slightly with the back of a spoon/ladle so the pancake is the size of a small tea saucer, layer on top a few carrot sticks, fennel rounds or green peas and push down slightly, drizzle the top with a little ghee/oil – cook for about 4 minutes on each side.
+Drizzle with ghee and place ¼ cup batter onto the skillet, then flatten out slightly with the back of a spoon/ladle so the pancake is the size of a small tea saucer.
+Layer on top a few carrot sticks, fennel rounds or green peas and push down slightly; drizzle the top with a little ghee/oil – cook for about 4 minutes on each side.
 My hand is quite generous with the ghee, as this gives crunchy edges!

-They are delicious spread with guacamole, olive paste, hummus or used instead of a rotti with Indian food.
-Wonderful with tomato gojju!
+They are delicious spread with guacamole, olive paste, or hummus or used instead of chapati with Indian food.
+They are wonderful with tomato gojju!